 The Volunteer Ranger Program is a new initiative developed by the National Parks and Wildlife Service South Australia.
 It was initially piloted at Morialta Conservation Park and Dhilba Guuranda-Innes National Park in September 2019.
 Since then we’ve expand into a number of other parks.

 The program will continue to be rolled out into other parks in the near future.
-Volunteers will be offered placements based on their suitability for the role, availability and any particular skills or qualifications that are required.

 How to join